The Grand Teton's Approach

 Overview of access to the unmarked but maintained Burned Wagon Gulch Trail

-Trailhead parking - 3 spaces.
+Trailhead parking - 3 or so parking spaces.

 Looking back toward the parking area.